dataform-co/dataform/content/docs/dataform_cli/getting-started-cli.md

 title: Getting started with the CLI
 ---

+The CLI enables you to initialize, compile test and run Dataform projects directly from your local machine or as part of other systems.

 ## Installation

 The Dataform CLI can be installed using <a target="_blank" rel="noopener" href="https://www.npmjs.com/get-npm">NPM</a>: